haxetink/tink_json/README.md

 typedef Cached<T:{}> = T;
 ```

-Using `Cached<SomeType>` instead of just `SomeType` will make tink_json cache that type, without otherwise interfering with it (because the typedef just goes away).
-To understand what caching really means, it's best to consider the following example.
-Imagine the following:
+Using `Cached<SomeType>` instead of just `SomeType` will make tink_json cache values of that type, without otherwise interfering with it (because the `typedef` just goes away).
+To understand what caching really means, it's best to consider the following example:

 ```haxe
 import tink.json.*;// importing Cached, Parser and Writer